Reviewing Smart Share Global (EM) & The Competition

 |79

-Smart Share Global presently has a consensus price target of $10.07, suggesting a potential upside of 921.69%.
-As a group, “Personal services” companies have a potential upside of 36.82%.
-Given Smart Share Global’s stronger consensus rating and higher probable upside, research analysts plainly believe Smart Share Global is more favorable than its competitors.
+Smart Share Global presently has a consensus price target of $10.07, suggesting a potential upside of 662.63%.
+As a group, “Personal services” companies have a potential upside of 33.61%.
+Given Smart Share Global’s stronger consensus rating and higher possible upside, analysts plainly believe Smart Share Global is more favorable than its competitors.

 Summary